RonithSinha/TradingAlgorithmsAnalysis/README.md

 # Trading Algorithms Analysis

-An analysis of 3 trading algorithms on Nifty 50 stocks
+We analyze 3 trading algorithms on Nifty 50 stocks on the basis of various parameters to select the algorithm that gives the best results.